 A couple of weeks ago I had to drive across the Haldon Hills, but couldn’t stop to have a proper look around or take photographs.
-The last time I did so was when I made my second visit to the Pet Cemetery, near the Haldon Belvedere, which you can read about here.
+The last time I did so was when I made my second visit to the Pet Cemetery, near the Haldon Belvedere.
+I have a blog post about that too.

 The Haldon Hills area, despite its commanding altitude, is so densely wooded that views around are hard won, and take some time to find.
 Driving the narrow lanes around the area gives a sense that there must be some worthwhile prospects, but finding anywhere near to them to park the car is easier said than done.
 On this day, 14th June 2016, I decided that if the light was good I would return in the early evening, park near the Belvedere and have a walk around, hoping that the low light would be at just the right angle for some photographs.
 And so I did!

 I tend to drive rather a lot along the lovely Teign valley road these days, and the hills above the valley from time to time.
 Some of the minor roads are narrow and of very poor quality in these parts, and it is annoyingly easy to take a wrong turning, get a little lost, and not be able to turn around again for a mile or two!
 The steep, wooded terrain does an excellent job of hiding small hamlets and villages until the very last moment, and many of these are delightful little spots, almost certainly unknown to the majority of people who live in South Devon.
 The lanes between the Belvedere and Higher Ashton seemed a good area to gain some altitude and see just what might be visible.
 After half and hour or so of wandering, looking for some clearance, I attached a longish lens and picked out the land between where I was and Hay Tor on Dartmoor.